- Types of External Hard Drives

 Any drive can be used with the Xbox One by plugging it into one of the USB ports.
 Unlike with the PS4, though, storage capacity is a major concern.
 Microsoft enjoys using uncompressed textures, leading first-party titles to take 100GB or even 200GB of space.
 Because of that, a high-capacity, low-cost option, such as the Western Digital My Book, is ideal.

 The Xbox One and Xbox One X are smaller than the PS4 Pro, too, so you can afford extra space next to the console.
 That said, My Books come with a lot of features that’ll be irrelevant when plugged in to a console, namely encryption and backup.

 Plus, it needs additional power.
 If you only need a little extra space, a portable SSD will allow you to load games faster.
 The Xbox One X, in particular, is fast enough on its own, though, so it’s less of a concern here than it is with the PS4 Pro.

-The Samsung T5 stands out as the best external hard drive, not only for its speed and build quality, but also for its compact size, excellent support and many features.
+The Samsung T5 stands out as the best option, not only for its speed and build quality, but also for its compact size, excellent support and many features.
 That said, its price is high, especially for those who don’t need insane transfer speeds.
 If that’s you, a simple blackbox drive, such as the Seagate Portable or Western Digital Elements, will work wonders.

 In the end, it comes down to your needs.
-If you’re interested in backing up your machine, the Western Digital My Book will be an ideal fit.
-If you’re looking to, say, use an external drive as an Adobe Premiere Pro cache, though, the SanDisk Extreme Portable or Samsung T5 will work better.
+If you’re interested in backing up your machine, the WD My Book will be an ideal fit.
+If you’re looking to, say, use an external drive as an Adobe Premiere Pro cache, though, the Samsung T5 will work better.

 Which external hard drive are you using?
 Why’d you pick it?
 Let us know in the comments below and, as always, thanks for reading.